 Sarbanes-Oxley Act, or SOX, mandates that firms must be able to prove that they have adequate cybersecurity programs and standards in place to remain compliant.
 The Bank Secrecy Act (BSA) reviews the legitimacy of currency transactions to prevent financial organizations from being manipulated into laundering or hiding money.
 This also allows auditors to examine a company’s cyber risk plans to ensure that threats can be contained or mitigated.
 Financial institutions are also subject to global standards like the Payment Card Industry Data Security Standard (PCI DSS) which regulates the handling of credit card information.

 In addition to these regulations, financial institutions are subject to paying hefty fines for security breaches.
 In the case of the Capital One mega breach, which affected 100 million customers and leaked 140,000 social security numbers and 80,000 bank numbers, the company paid an $80 million fine.

 Financial services enterprises are difficult to hack, but cybercriminals have successfully targeted and hacked large institutions time and time again.
 In 2019, financial services accounted for only 6% of data breaches, but that 6% translated into 60% of all leaked records in that year.
 The past year put even more targets on the backs of the financial sector as remote work setups, stimulus funds, and PPP loans became lucrative avenues to exploit.

 There is no doubt that the financial services sector is miles ahead of other critical infrastructure sectors.
-Unlike the healthcare sector or transportation sector, financial services has strict compliance regulations, fines, and greater security budgets.
+Unlike the healthcare sector or transportation sector, financial services have strict compliance regulations, fines, and greater security budgets.
 In addition, this sector stands out from the rest with its communication networks in which companies can share regular changes with each other and inform of potential risks.
 Yet, many businesses struggle to scale their security programs over their large businesses and it leaves gaps for hackers to exploit.